Medicinal Plants You Can Grow at Home

 Feverfew is a perennial.
 Use leaves and flowers for teas; chew leaves to ease headache pain.

-Medicinal uses of feverfew: Headaches (including migraines), arthritis, skin conditions.
+Medicinal uses of feverfew: Headaches (including migraines), skin conditions, arthritis.

 Lemon balm is a perennial.
-A relative of mint, lemon balm is a versatile medicinal plant to grow at home.
+A relative of mint, lemon balm is a versatile healing plant to grow at home.

 Medicinal uses of lemon balm: Anxiety, insomnia, wounds, herpes, insect bites, flatulence, upset stomach.